 Keep a tab on this one as it can be very subtle to notice.

 When couples yell at each other, respect for the foundation of marriage deteriorates.
 Your spouse has no right to subject you to this or any other form of emotional abuse under any circumstances.
-If she yells or screams at you often without reason or over little things, it can be mentally upsetting for you.
+If she yells, is aggressive or screams at you often without reason or over little things, it can be mentally upsetting for you.
 Yelling is another sign that you are living with an abusive wife.
-This is unacceptable behavior and should not be tolerated.
+This is an unacceptable and demeaning behavior that should not be tolerated.

 We have certain expectations of ourselves and those around us.
 When you are in love, you will have established expectations from your partner, but what if she demands a luxury car when you can only afford a hatchback?